ssilverm/mfo-static-website/pages/makers.md

 scrolltop: true
 ---
 <div class="container">
-<h1>2022 Maker Exhibits</h1>
+<h1>Maker Exhibits</h1>

+{% comment %}
 We haven't opened our Call For Makers yet for 2023, but you can see our past exhibits below to see the type of exhibits you can find at Maker Faire Orlando!<br><br>

-{% comment %}
+{% endcomment %}

 <p>Interested in Exhibiting at Maker Faire Orlando? <a href="/exhibit-at-maker-faire-orlando/">Learn more about exhibiting!</a> </p>

 <p>Want to see all the BattleBots and other combat robots participating in <a href="http://www.robotruckus.org">Robot Ruckus</a>?
 Head over to the <a href="http://www.robotruckus.org">Robot Ruckus website</a> for details and check out the <a href="/makers/?category=combat-robots">Combat Robots category</a> on this page!</p>

-{% endcomment %}
 </div>

 <div class="mtm">